anseki/readline-sync/README.md

 ### Platforms

-The your Node and OS may not support interactively reading from stdin.
 The stdin interfaces are different by platforms.
-If in those platforms, an error is thrown.
+If the platform doesn't support interactively reading from stdin, an error is thrown.

 ```js
 try {